Types of Laser Treatments, How They Work, and Their Uses

 • 1963: The first medical application of lasers was performed, using a ruby laser to remove a tumor from a patient’s retina.

-• 1980s: The advent of carbon dioxide (CO2) lasers and pulsed dye lasers expanded the use of lasers in dermatology.
+• 1980s: The advent of carbon dioxide (CO2) lasers and pulsed dye lasers expanded the use of lasers in skin care.

 • 2000s: Advances in laser technology led to the development of fractional lasers, Q-switched lasers, and more.